daniel-lobster/trading_algorithm/README.md

 ## Alternative 1

 Same as baseline model except:
-Traning = first 12 months
+Training = first 12 months

 In this model all the predicted values are 1 i.e. buy or hold.
 Thus, the strategy is the same as just holding the asset through the testing period.